FANG-Xiaolin/uncos/README.md

 ![UncOS EOS diagram](assets/eos_uncos_diagram.png?raw=true)

-UncOS is an active prompting strategy for combining promptable top-down and bottom-up pre-trained object instance segmentation methods to obtain a distribution over image-segmentation hypotheses.
+UncOS is an active prompting strategy for combining promptable top-down and bottom-up pre-trained large models to obtain a distribution over image-segmentation hypotheses.
+We can either query the most likely hypothesis from UncOS or use all the hypotheses as a basis for downstream applications, such as embodied object segmentation / active information gathering.

 Embodied object segmentation code to be added soon.
 Stayed tuned!